Being a responsible cat owner

 - Microchip your cat before 12 weeks old or earlier if they are sold or given away

-- It's highly recommended that all cats wear a pet tag engraved with the owner's details – visit this page to order a free engraved pet tag (conditions apply)
+- It's highly recommended that all cats wear an I.D. pet collar or tag, displaying the owner's details.
+Visit this page to order a free pet collar or tag (conditions apply)

-- All cats born after 1 July 1999 must be lifetime registered by the time they are 6 months of age or when they are sold or given away
+- Lifetime registration: all cats born after 1 July 1999 must be lifetime registered by the time they are 6 months of age or when they are sold or given away

 - Desex your cat to prevent unwanted kittens and minimise cat population problems, excessive roaming and unwanted territorial behaviour